Paymentshield/api-docs/source/includes/_quote.md

 }
 ```

+There are two ways to create linked quotes:

-When your user transfers to our quote and apply journey (using one of the above continuation uris), it is possible for them to use features on our website to create variations of the quote.
-Each quote variant is given its own unique **Quote Request Id**.
+1. When your user transfers to our quote and apply journey (using one of the above continuation uris), it is possible for them to use features on our website to create variations of the quote.
+2. Using the [Edit Quote](#<Edit Quote>) function to create a new variant of a quote linked to another QuoteRequestId.

-Where this has occurred we will return details of all linked quotes when you next perform a Get Quote request.
+In both of the above cases, each quote variant is given its own unique **Quote Request Id**.
+We will return details of all linked quotes when you next perform a Get Quote request.

 Please see the code pane for an example of this.
 In the response shown the user has created three linked quotes and has applied for a quote within 640113.